 Contemporary artists and techniques, such as digital collage, are utilised to form a range of expressive outcomes with appropriate comparisons drawn between photographic technique, specialist equipment, creativity and cultural appreciation.

 Building on prior techniques, skills and analytical thought process, students will develop the ability to tailor their coursework into self-directed responses appropriate to a given theme.

 In Year 11 there are three main elements to all Art and Design subjects.
 During the first term students are introduced to the Art and Design ‘exam’ process through the completion of a mock ‘Externally Set Task’.
 The exam papers, which have a range of starting points from previous years’ Externally Set Task, are delivered to groups in September with clear guidance and examples of how the different ‘questions’ could be approached.
 Students experience the freedom of selecting what they will explore for the rest of the term before they produce an outcome (or outcomes) in a supervised amount of time.
-This is usually a 5-hour, day long session so that students will know what to expect in March when they will be expected to complete the ‘real exam’ over the course of two days (10 hours).
+This is usually a 5-hour, daylong session so that students will know what to expect in March when they will be expected to complete the ‘real exam’ over the course of two days (10 hours).
 After being marked as a stand-alone ‘exam’, this project will then become coursework and maybe selected as part of the portfolio of work (Unit 1), which accounts for 60% of GCSE grade.

-In April and May students work on the selection and development of their ‘Portfolio’ – Unit 1.
+In April and May students work on the selection, development and refinement of their ‘Portfolio’ – Unit 1.
 This coursework makes up 60% of the GCSE grade.
 Marks for Unit 1 and Unit 2 are submitted to the AQA by the end of May.

 If you have any symptoms of COVID-19 please DO NOT attend the college.

 YOU WILL BE REFUSED ENTRY IF YOU DO NOT WEAR A FACE COVERING.